Cameron urges US to pass Ukraine bill on eastern Europe trip

 “I want us to show the strength displayed since 2022, as the West has helped Ukrainians liberate half the territory seized by Putin, all without the loss of any Nato service personnel.”

+He added: “As Congress debates and votes on this funding package for Ukraine, I am going to drop all diplomatic niceties.
+I urge Congress to pass it.”

+The intervention attracted the ire of Republican congresswoman and ardent Trump supporter Marjorie Taylor Greene, who told Sky News: “David Cameron needs to worry about his own country and, frankly, he can kiss my ass.”

-The Foreign Secretary made a similar intervention last December, when he warned during a visit to Washington DC that blocking a package of support for Ukraine would be a “Christmas present” for Putin.
+The Foreign Secretary issued a similar appeal last December, when he warned during a visit to Washington DC that blocking a package of support for Ukraine would be a “Christmas present” for Putin.

-Lord Cameron denied claims that he was “interfering” with US politics, saying he came “as a friend of America” to argue that voting through the funding is “the right thing to do.”
+Lord Cameron dismissed suggestions that he was “interfering” with US politics, saying he came “as a friend of America” to argue that voting through the funding is “the right thing to do.”

 The aid package for Ukraine, Israel and Taiwan has passed through the Senate 70-29, despite a small group of Republicans opposed to 60 billion dollars (£47.5 billion) for Kyiv arguing that the US should focus on its own problems before sending more money overseas.